Fuel bladder: Technical characteristics

 High end fuel bladders are made of elastomer coated fabrics usually manufactured by homogeneous vulcanization in one operation.
 The fabrics ensure mechanical strength needed for shipment and storage.
 The coatings and design engineering provide compatibility with the intended contents (fuel).

-Fuels are often classified as dangerous goods thus haves strict regulations for container construction, field performance, and markings.
+Fuels are often classified as dangerous goods and thus have strict regulations for container construction, field performance, and markings.

 Transportation

 Fuel bladders can come equipped with all the necessary components for transportation; for example, water transportation or fuel transportation on vehicles.
 Flexible tanks are equipped with adjustable skirts and adjustable towage straps designed to provide high resistance to transport constraints.
 Adjustable skirts may be replaced by a strap net in case the users need to transform a traditional storage tank to a transportable flexible tank.
 Specially developed flexible fuel bladders can also be towed by sled, as in the unique Antarctic expeditions made by American, German and British science teams.